Concordia Knurów: Golden era

 In the 1957/1958 season, the second division was divided into two groups: northern and southern.
 As a result of its enlargement, the club now as Concordia Knurów, was promoted as vice-champion of Silesia from the previous season.
 This time they played in that league till 1959/1960.
 Occupying 11th place in the southern group (12 teams), with only Wawel Wirek placed lower, the club was relegated from the league.
 However the name "Górnik" replaced the name "Concordia" in 1966 once more.

 The return to the second tier came in the 1980/1981 season.
 The inaugural match was against Gwardia Warsaw.
 The meeting took place in Knurów, and they achieved a goalless drew with Gwardia, who were a newly relegated club from the top division at the time.
 The club coached by Marcin Bochynek finished 11th, ahead of Broń Radom, Ursus Warsaw, Concordia Piotrków Trybunalski, Jagiellonia Białystok and Star Starachowice.

 In the season 1986/1987 and 1987/1988 they finished in the second league twice in third place, which entitled them to perform in the play-off matches for promotion to the Ekstraklasa.
 The first rival was Stal Stalowa Wola.
 The first game at home, the match ended with the victory of Marcin Bochynka's side 2: 1 (home goals scored by Krzysztof Zagorski and Kozik).
-However, in therematch, they lost 0:2 Stal Stalowa Wola were promoted instead.
+However, in the rematch, they lost 0:2 Stal Stalowa Wola were promoted instead.

 The second promotion opportunity was against Wisła Kraków.
 The first match, after a goal by Krzysztof Zagorski ended with the victory for Knurów.
 The second leg ended in victory for the 'White Star' 4:2.
 In the 85th minute, despite the score at 3:2 to Wisła, Wisła still would not get promoted.
 In the last seconds of the match, Wójtowicz scored for Wisła a promotion-winning goal.
 After the game, the Knurów players were accused of selling the match.